KiranQureshi53/Net-Foreign-Investment-Received-in-PAK/README.md

 Thanks.

-Notice: good gui was kept on low priority.
+Disclaimer: good gui was kept on low priority.